nnsnodnb/nnsnodnb/README.md

 ----

-I'm a iOS applications & Python softwares developer from Japan 🇯🇵
+I'm an iOS applications & Python softwares developer from Japan 🇯🇵

 ## About me